SergiGuasch/sergiguasch/README.md

 ### 3. Extract the target variable
 Next it has used to determine the dependent target variable (y), using the next sintaxis: y=df['Churn']
-We can use this steps also to explore the dependent variable with .value_counts().
-The result is that we have 5174 No and 1869 Yes.
+We can use this step also to explore the dependent variable with .value_counts().
+The result is that we have 5174 No and 1869 Yes of customers churn.

 ### 4. Extract the independent variables and scale
 Following the metodology, it has been extracted the different independent variables (x).
 For this purpose it has been used the next steps: